 Avon House Preparatory School is committed to the protection and safety of children.
 This policy also applies to Early Years Foundation Stage (EYFS) as the Independent School Standards Regulations also apply to EYFS under Section 157 of the Education Act 2002 and the Education Regulations 2015.
 'Child Protection' is the broad term used to describe the philosophies, standards, guidance and procedures to protect children from both intentional and unintentional harm.
+Our policy also reflects the school's response to child on child abuse.
 The school promotes an environment in which staff feel able to raise concerns and feel supported in their safeguarding roles.
 Although there are clear procedures to follow within this policy, any member of staff may make a referral to external agencies.

-• We maintain rigorous procedures for child protection, in compliance with DfE publication 'Keeping Children Safe in Education' September 2020, 'Working Together to Safeguard Children' 2018, 'What to do if you are worried a child is being abused', 'Prevent Duty Guidance' August 2015, NSPCC 'When to call the police', 'The use of Social Media for Online Radicalisation' July 2015, Disqualification under the Childcare Act 2006 (2016) and the requirements of the Children Act 2004.
+• We maintain rigorous procedures for child protection, in compliance with DfE publication 'Keeping Children Safe in Education' September 2023, 'Working Together to Safeguard Children' 2018, 'What to do if you are worried a child is being abused', 'Prevent Duty Guidance' August 2015, NSPCC

+'When to call the police', 'The use of Social Media for Online Radicalisation' July 2015, Disqualification under the Childcare Act 2006 (2016,) Data Protection Act 2018, Equality Act 2010, Human Rights Act 1998 and the requirements of the Children Act 2004.

-This policy is compliant with the local safeguarding partnerships (local authority, Clinical Commissioning Group (CCG) and local police) and will follow the procedures for the relevant authority.
+This policy is compliant with the local safeguarding partnerships (local authority, integrated Care System (ICSs) and local police) and will follow the procedures for the relevant authority.
 The school also operates government safer recruitment procedures (see separate policy).
 It is everyone's responsibility to safeguard and promote the welfare of the children in our care.
 We must consider at all times what is in the best interests of the child.
 We expect everyone working within the setting (teaching, non-teaching, supply, governors, visitors and volunteers) to take responsibility for following these procedures and to comply with locally agreed inter-agency procedures for protecting children from abuse.
-Those who work directly with children should read this policy and part 1 of KCSIE and those who work indirectly with children should also do the same.
+Those who work directly with children should read this policy, part 1 of KCSIE including Annex A and those who work indirectly with children should also do the same.